 This balance is essential because it dictates the pace at which fermentation occurs.
 The higher the hydration, the more active the fermentation, which leads to that characteristic sourdough tang and those lovely air pockets we adore.

-So, as you embark on your sourdough journey, remember that hydration is your ally.
-It’s like the chef’s secret seasoning – the element that elevates your bread from basic to extraordinary.
-As you nurture your starter and watch it transform flour and water into something incredible, you’ll truly appreciate the magic of hydration in sourdough baking.
-Happy baking, and may your loaves always rise to perfection! 🥖🍞
+Remember that hydration is your ally...
+It's like the chef's secret seasoning – the element that elevates your bread from basic to extraordinary.
+As you nurture your starter and watch it transform flour and water into something incredible, you'll truly appreciate the magic of hydration in sourdough baking.
+Happy baking, and may your loaves always rise to perfection!